Why Are There Fewer and Fewer Cars with Manual Transmissions?

 The other day, I wrote an article that gave a basic explanation of the purpose of gears.
 I wanted to write it because in my experience, many people were not cognizant of their purpose as a result of exclusively driving cars with automatic transmissions.

-It’s well known that in the United States, automatic cars more common than manuals to the point that a car only needs a stick shift in the middle to effectively deter potential thieves.
+It’s well known that in the United States, automatic cars are more common than manuals to the point that a car only needs a stick shift in the middle to effectively deter potential thieves.
 In 1986, 29% of vehicles on American roads had manual transmissions; today that number has dwindled to a mere 4%.
 In Europe and Japan, the ratio is still skewed toward manual transmissions (more than 80% of cars sold have them), though the number is also going down.

 It used to be that people seeking to buy a car with a manual transmission could always come up with numerous compelling reasons for having one—and specifically for why they were better than automatics.
 The following list highlights the principal ones: